-We have around 100 volunteer doctors, in a wide range of specialities, based in countries including the UK, the USA, Canada and Western Europe.
+We have around 100 volunteer doctors, in a wide range of specialities, based in countries including the UK, the USA, Canada, Australia and Western Europe.
 They support local doctors in countries including Afghanistan (where we began our work) and Syria.

 How Do We Work?

 Local doctors who want advice from specialists contact our case management team 24/7 by instant messaging or video chat.
 Their patient’s case is then allocated to an appropriate specialist, who will review it and then discuss it or reply by instant messaging or video chat.
 The local doctor then considers the advice to help them treat their patient.

 Unlike many other telemedicine projects, Arian Teleheal provides advice for emergency cases in a four-hour window, helping save hundreds of lives each year in warzones and low resource countries.

 We advise in both emergency situations, and on complex cases of any kind, where specialist advice could help a local doctor.

 Our doctors use everyday technology such as their smartphones rather than expensive telemedicine equipment because of the areas in which the local doctors are based, and to maximise the availability of our volunteer doctors.